-There are two main occupational illnesses which have been notified by the Health and Safety Authority in Ireland as common diseases caused by a variety of chemical substances found in workplaces across the county.
+There are two main occupational illnesses which have been identified by the Health and Safety Authority in Ireland as common diseases caused by a variety of chemical substances found in workplaces across the county.

 These have been identified as: